How to apply for or renew a U.S. tourist visa

 Learn about B-1 and B-2 visas, including:

-The process to renew a visitor visa is the same as getting one for the first time.
+The process to get a new visitor visa or renew a visitor visa are the same.
 Follow the process to apply for a visitor visa from the Department of State.

-Find the contact information for your nearest U.S. embassy or consulate and contact them for visa renewal information.
+Find the contact information for your nearest U.S. embassy or consulate and get information about visa renewals, including:

 Have a question?